BIGPAY REVIEW – DISCOVER HOW BIGPAY CAN MAKE YOUR LIFE EASIER AND SAVE YOU RM1000+

 - Original BigPay Review

-A month ago, I was first introduced to BigPay from a friend as a potential travel card.
+I was first introduced to BigPay from a friend as a potential travel card.
 In that piece, I had a few different guesses as to what BigPay was about and more importantly, how we can take advantage of it both now and in the future.
-I still wasn’t able to write a review for BigPay Malaysia at that time as I had just submitted my application to get a BigPay mastercard.
-It took longer because I was looking for a BigPay referral code to get a free RM10 .
+I still wasn’t able to write a review for BigPay Malaysia at that time as I had just submitted my application to get a BigPay Mastercard.
+It took longer because I was looking for a BigPay promo code to get a free RM10 .

-But as soon as I got it (it was maybe 4 business days after submitting the application), I started incorporating it into my life to see how I could potentially use it in my life.
-And I was very surprised with what I found.
+But as soon as I got it, I started incorporating it into my life to see how I could use it in my life.
+And I was surprised with what I found.

-Of course, the main BigPay benefit was to be able to use it for everyday purchases.
-Unfortunately, Malaysia isn’t like the US or Canada in that credit cards are accepted everywhere (most small shops and mamaks will not take card).
-However, I have been able to use the BigPay prepaid mastercard at convenience stores, grocery stores, restaurants, grab, and retail stores.
+Malaysia isn’t like the US or Canada in that credit cards are accepted everywhere (most small shops and mamaks will not take card).
+However, I have been able to use the BigPay prepaid Mastercard wherever cards are accepted: convenience stores, grocery stores, restaurants, Grab, and retail stores.

 The initial reason I got this card.
 I wanted to use BigPay when I travelled so I didn’t have to exchange as much money.
 I saw myself using it during my 13 hour layover in China later this year as a way to be able to buy food without being at the mercy of the exchange rate inside the airport.
 I also saw it as a way to pay for most things when I was out of the country.
 This has been the main Big Pay benefit that I have taken advantage of since I got the card!

-Also, when I updated my Canadian crypto account with the mastercard, it accepted it so maybe I will be able to make crypto purchases at cost and instant (an option that doesn’t seem to be available here in Malaysia).
+Also, when I updated my Canadian crypto account with the Mastercard, it accepted it so maybe I will be able to make crypto purchases at cost and instantly (an option that doesn’t seem to be available here in Malaysia).